parallelinnovation/Quick-note-entry-for-Obsidian/README.md

 # Getting Started

+## Dependancies

+You must have PyQt5 installed.
+If not already installed, `python -m pip install PyQt5`

 1. Open the obsidianQuickNoteEntry.py file in a text editor or IDE.
 2. **Pick which date format you use for your daily notes**.
 Keep `DateFormat = 1` unchanged if your daily notes are in the format: **MMMM Do, YYYY (November 22, 2021)**.
 If your daily notes are in the format **YYYY-MM-DD (2021-11-22)**, change the value to 2.
 3. Copy your Obsidian folder path and paste it between the quotation marks in `ObsidianVaultFolder = "" `